martar/optimal-giant-client/README.md

 # OptimalGiant client

-Client side code for in browser computations and visualization
+Client side code for in browser computations and visualization.

+Detail description of the problem and of the phicical model can be found in our another repo: https://github.com/martar/optimal-gigant/wiki

 ## Dependency